Spark4444/SparkJs/README.md

 ## BetterDateJs
 An improved version of the original Date class with new ways of formatting dates.

+## CSSManager
+A small scale Js class for manipulating CSS thru your JS.
+It allows you manipulate non-accessible css properties like :hover, @media, etc.

 ## TestJs
 A class for testing code.
 You can enter input, actual, and expected values to test your code, and it returns whether the result matches or not.